 Is It Recommended To Cover Your Air Conditioner?

-One question we get frequently from homeowners is, "do you recommend covering an air conditioning unit during the fall/winter season?"
+One question we get frequently from homeowners is, "do you recommend covering an air conditioning unit?"

 You may have heard different suggestions on this topic.
 There is one side to the story which encourages you to cover your air conditioner, stating that a protective barrier on the A/C unit can help ward off unwanted debris, such as leaves, seeds, twigs, and other seasonal elements that can impact the internal condition of your A/C unit.

-The other side of the argument, which is where we and many other experts stand, warns that wrapping the system is potentially more detrimental to it's operation and life span than leaving it exposed.
-When you wrap/cover an air conditioner during it's off season, you run the risk of your air conditioner rusting and your coils corroding.
-Because moisture can become trapped within the unit when it is covered, a tarped A/C often causes more harm than good.
+The other side of the argument, which is where we and many other experts stand, warns that wrapping the system is potentially more detrimental to its operation and life span than leaving it exposed.
+When you wrap/cover an air conditioner, you run the risk of your air conditioner rusting and your coils corroding.
+Because moisture and condensation can become trapped within the unit when it is covered, a tarped A/C often causes more harm than good.